 Capacity: 84,567

-Home to both Argentine giants River Plate, as well as the Argentina national side, the Estadio Mas Monumental has recently undergone a redevelopment, costing approximately £31 million.
-This resulted in a massive capacity increase for the stadium – making it the largest football stadium in the whole of South America.
+Home to both Argentine giants River Plate and the Argentina national side, the Estadio Monumental has recently undergone redevelopment, costing approximately £31 million.
+This resulted in a massive capacity increase for the stadium, making it the largest football stadium in the whole of South America.

-The stadium also has an incredibly rich history to go alongside its enormous size.
-To this date, it has hosted four Copa America finals, most recently in 2011, and also hosted the 1978 World Cup final – a game in which Argentina emerged as victors against the Netherlands.
+The stadium has a rich history that complements its enormous size.
+So far, it has hosted four Copa America finals, the most recent being in 2011.
+Additionally, it was the venue for the 1978 World Cup final, where Argentina triumphed over the Netherlands.

-The Estadioo Mas Monumental is also pencilled to host one of the opening games of the 2030 FIFA World Cup.
-Although the tournament is set to be predominantly hosted in Morocco, Spain and Portugal, FIFA have scheduled three games to be played in Chile, Uruguay and Argentina to commemorate the fact it will be 100 years since the first-ever World Cup in 1930.
+The Estadio Mas Monumental is also set to host one of the opening games of the 2030 FIFA World Cup.
+Although the tournament will mainly take place in Morocco, Spain, and Portugal, FIFA has scheduled three games to be played in Chile, Uruguay, and Argentina to celebrate the 100th anniversary of the first-ever World Cup held in 1930.

-Aside from football, this iconic stadium also hosted the athletic events of the first Pan American games, as well as other events such as music concerts.
-Its record attendance for a football match is currently believed to be approximately 100,000, during a game between River Plate and Racing Club nearly 50 years ago in 1975.
+Beyond football, this iconic stadium has also hosted the athletics events of the first Pan American Games, along with various music concerts.
+Its record attendance for a football match is believed to be around 100,000, achieved during a game between River Plate and Racing Club nearly 50 years ago in 1975.